Your First Home: What First-Time Buyers Need to Know

 Not all great love stories begin with a person.
 Some begin with a place.

 Love, in the storybook sense, was something she admired from afar.
-She watched it bloom in others but had never felt its weight settle in her own chest.
+She watched it bloom in others but had never felt it settle in her own chest.

 She did not know that she was about to find it.
 She did not know that something had already begun calling her long before she heard it.